Meek Mill's prison sentence draws outrage

 Mill is signed to Jay Z's label Roc Nation.
 The label urged fans of the rapper to sign the Change.org petition addressed to Pennsylvania Gov. Tom Wolf asking the state to reevaluate his sentence.

-In a statement provided to CNN by Def Jam on Thursday, Jay Z slammed the sentence, calling it "unjust and heavy handed."
+In a statement provided to CNN by Roc Nation on Thursday, Jay Z slammed the sentence, calling it "unjust and heavy handed."

 "The sentence handed down by the judge -- against the recommendation of the assistant district attorney and probation officer -- is unjust and heavy handed," he said.
 "We will always stand by and support Meek Mill, both as he attempts to right this wrongful sentence and then in returning to his musical career."